• Skip to primary navigation

 Mix and Match the Ingredients!

-Beets, brussel sprouts, broccoli, artichokes, sweet potato, rutabaga, leeks, onions, mushrooms, eggplant and the list goes on and on.
-Don’t forget to add in turnips, zucchini and peppers to the mix for a colorful sheet pan!
+You have plenty of other options: beets, brussels sprouts, broccoli, artichokes, sweet potatoes, rutabaga, leeks, onions, mushrooms, eggplant, and the list goes on and on.
+Don’t forget about turnips, zucchini, and peppers to the mix for a colorful sheet pan!

 So for this recipe, if you don’t like one vegetable that is listed, swap it out or double up on one that you do.
 I really love the flexibility here.